microsoft/msticnb/README.md

 The goals for MSTIC notebooklets are:

+- Speed up authoring of new notebooks by aggregating a complex set of operations in a single callable unit
 - Enable re-use of common notebook patterns
 - Allow unit testing of code blocks
-- Speed up authoring of new notebooks
 - Allow update of notebooklets code for fixes and enhancement
 - Support multiple data platforms